Implications of Seiberg-Witten map on type-I superconductors: Superconductor in noncommutative framework

 \section{Superconductor in noncommutative framework}

+Now we use the results of the previous section in an specific system.
 Let be a superconductor slab of thickness $c$ extending infinitely in $z$ and $y$ directions.
 If we consider a constant external magnetic field $\textbf{H}=H_{0}\hat{z}$ in vacuum space, the microscopic magnetic flux density that solves the London equation (\ref{LondonETruh}) inside the sample reads\footnote{We use the notation $B$ for microscopic magnetic flux density, while we keep $H$ for the external magnetic field.
 Also, $\mu=\mu_{0}\left(1+\chi_{m}\right)$ such that, in the boundary of the sample, there is no magnetic susceptibility $\chi_{m}$.}

 and shows that $B$ is reduced to a minimum value $\mu H_{0}/\cosh(c/2\lambda)$ at the mid-plane of the slab, i.e., the Meissner effect \cite{book:17888}.
 In order to perform the SW expansions for London theory, we consider a slightly different configuration, namely, a rotation version of the previous configuration, shown in figure (\ref{fig:0})\footnote{The principal reason for this geometric choice is to perform a more tractable $\theta$-expansions procedure.}.